 Auto Loan Rates

-To get the best deal on your car, make sure your car loan rate is low.
-Although many factors can impact the rate for your electric car loan, Teske — who has both owned and leased an electric vehicle — said that “the process has been no different than buying a gas-powered vehicle.”
+Although many factors can impact the rate for your electric car loan, Teske — who has both owned and leased electric vehicles — said that “the process has been no different than buying a gas-powered vehicle.”

 There is one difference that could lower the cost to own an electric vehicle, however.
 Some banking institutions and credit unions offer special financing discounts and incentives for customers who choose fuel-efficient vehicles.

-People hungry to get rid of their gas-guzzlers might forget that electricity can be more variable than gasoline.
-The cost to power an electric vehicle can depend on several factors, including current electric rates.
+People hungry to get rid of their gas-guzzlers might be quick to ignore the fact that electricity prices can vary more than gas prices.
+The cost to power an electric vehicle can depend on several factors, however, not just current electric rates.

 Charging Costs: At Stations

 The cost to charge at a station varies, and some public stations even let you charge for free, Edmunds reported.
-There are also electric charging station chains, like Electrify America, that offer different charging rates depending on whether or not you are a member.
-The average charging per minute rate sans membership is $0.22, according to Car and Driver.
+There are also electric charging station chains, like Electrify America, which offer different charging rates depending on whether or not you are a member.
+The average per-minute rate for charging without a membership is $0.43 per kWh or $0.31 for members.